BlueDragonMC/Server/INTEGRATION.md

   * Each spawnpoint is an array of numbers with the format: [x, y, z, yaw, pitch]
   * The numbers may be integers or doubles.
 It is the responsibility of the client to convert the numbers to the correct format (usually Double).
 * `additionalLocations`: Each map or game may define additional locations.
 This field is a list of lists of coordinates.
 The coordinates are in the same format as above.
-### 3.4: Permissions
-Each permission group has its own entry in the `groups` collection with the following fields:
-* `_id`: A friendly display name of the group (unlocalized).
-* `color`: A hex color ("#xxxxxx") which is used to style the player names of group members.
-* `prefix`: A prefix that is shown before group members' names in chat messages.
-* `priority`: A number which represents the priority of the group.
-Higher priority means its prefixes and other metadata will take precedence over other groups.
-* `permissions`: A list of permissions (strings) that the group has.
-* `inheritsFrom`: A list of groups for which this group inherits all permissions and metadata (if not overridden).
 ### 3.5: Database Behavior
 * Every time a player log in to a game server, their player document should be fetched using their UUID.
   * If their username does not match the name in the document, it should be updated to reflect the username change.
 * Map data should be lazily fetched for a map when it is loaded.
-* When a player logs in, their permissions should be calculated and cached using their `permissions` and `groups` on their player document.
-  * Group data should be cached for at least a few minutes, as it is unlikely to rapidly change.
 * Player documents are fetched by other services (mainly Puffin) to look up players' metadata.
 This is typically just their usernames (UUID <=> username conversion) and name colors for display in chat.
 ## 4: Server Behavior
 ### 4.1: Proxy Connection